romoreira/SFI2-Distributed-Orchestration/2nd/v4/README.md

 This directory contains files to deploy a Cassandra Cluster on top of FIBRE-NG cluster v4

-## Prerequisites
-- A running FIBRE-NG cluster v4
-- A running Kubernetes cluster

 ### About this repository :octocat:
 This repository contains the files to deploy a Cassandra Cluster on top of FIBRE-NG cluster v4.